paulabergman/intro-to-biostats-r/chapter1.md

 # Females in cardiac-data:
 # Females in diabetes-data:

-# Age distribution in cardiac-data:
+# Check age distribution in cardiac-data (summary of the variable age in cardiac-data):

-# Age distribution in cardiac-data:
+# Chekc age distribution in diabetes-data (summary of the variable age in diabetes-data):

 ```